softsys4ai/cure/README.md

   --nf  [ ...]          non-functional properties (default: [Energy,
                         Positional_error])
-  --repeat              number of bootstrap resamples (default: 1) --top_k               number of root-causes based on Ridge coeffecients
+  --repeat              number of bootstrap resamples (default: 1) --top_k               number of root-causes based on average causal effect
                         (default: 5)
-  -l                    diagnose root-causes from the saved model [must True
+  -l                    diagnose root-causes from the saved model [must be True
                         to use --model]
   --model               saved model path (.model)
   -opt                  perform optimization [must be True to use --budget,